DevasenaInupakutika/2014-06-25-Reading/Shell/01-filedir.md

 `/users/vlad`

->#### Alphabet Soup
->
-> If the command to find out who we are is `whoami`, the command to find
-> out where we are ought to be called `whereami`, so why is it `pwd`
-> instead?
-The usual answer is that in the early 1970s, when Unix was
-> first being developed, every keystroke counted: the devices of the day
-> were slow, and backspacing on a teletype was so painful that cutting the
-> number of keystrokes in order to cut the number of typing mistakes was
-> actually a win for usability.
-The reality is that commands were added to
-> Unix one by one, without any master plan, by people who were immersed in
-> its jargon.
-The result is as inconsistent as the roolz uv Inglish
-> speling, but we're stuck with it now.

 To understand what a `home directory` is, let's have a look at how the file system as a whole is organized.
 At the top is the [root directory](../../gloss.html#root-directory)